chevereto/v3-docs/setup/server-issues.md

 ## Webserver

-These issues are related to bad configurations in the server software.
-Most common issues are:

 - Apache `mod_rewrite` disabled or `Allow Override All` missing in virtual hosts
 - Missing writing permissions in Chevereto paths
 - Bad or invalid setup (timezone, multi-views, timeout, etc.)